atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     2.  **TODO** possibly improve final output and format to all claims and premises extracted from speeches

+    3.  **TODO** add plots with length of bins included and not only token counts

-    3.  include overview section in ./src to summarize all sentiment and argumentation techniques
+    4.  include overview section in ./src to summarize all sentiment and argumentation techniques

-    4.  add test scripts to ensure constant sanity checks, or test manually on jarvis
+    5.  add test scripts to ensure constant sanity checks, or test manually on jarvis

-    5.  add script to compute classification report of best model at the end of training
+    6.  add script to compute classification report of best model at the end of training

-    6.  push final paper and bibtex when all is done, add global references to results from paper
+    7.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding